Marie Margaret Keesing: Career

-Like many other anthropological marriages of the first half of the 20th century, there is a kind of unevenness to Marie Keesing’s record.
-She follows Felix Keesing’s opportunities and carves out spaces to do her own work where she can and also works with him in research projects.
-As the wife of a working anthropological partnership, she is sometimes a recognized co-author with Felix, and sometimes a clear collaborator recognized only in fulsome terms in a publication’s preface.
-However, her impact on Felix’s work was acknowledged by his peers.
-As fellow anthropologist George Spindler wrote in Felix Keesing’s obituary: “In all of his work he was aided by Marie Keesing, who was his collaborator on some of his books and his companion on most of his trips to remote peoples in the hinterlands of the Pacific.”
+Like many other anthropological marriages of the first half of the 20th century, there is a kind of unevenness to Marie Keesing's record.
+She followed Felix Keesing's opportunities and carved out spaces to do her own work where she could, and also worked with him in research projects.
+As the wife of a working anthropological partnership, she is sometimes a recognized co-author with Felix, and sometimes a clear collaborator recognized only in fulsome terms in a publication's preface.
+However, her impact on Felix's work was acknowledged by his peers.
+As fellow anthropologist George Spindler wrote in Felix Keesing's obituary: "In all of his work he was aided by Marie Keesing, who was his collaborator on some of his books and his companion on most of his trips to remote peoples in the hinterlands of the Pacific."
 However, in the American Anthropologist obituary for Felix Keesing the following year, her co-authorship of several volumes appears erased.

 Marie left New Zealand with Felix in 1928.
 Under the auspices of a multi-year Rockefeller Foundation Fellowship, Felix Keesing relocated to the United States, working at Yale and the University of Chicago.
 He and Marie spent time with the leading lights in American anthropology, fostering a particular interest in ethnohistory and culture-change.

-In 1930, he and Marie moved to Honolulu to take up research positions at the Institute of Pacific Relations (IPR).
+In 1930, she and her husband moved to Honolulu to take up research positions at the Institute of Pacific Relations (IPR).
 The IPR, established in 1925, was an international NGO that provided a forum for discussion of problems and relations between nations of the Pacific Rim.
 Marie and Felix conducted fieldwork in Samoa and the Philippines in the early 1930s.
 Their interests in cultural change, transformation and structures of power, as well as ethno-historical approaches, culminated in the publication of Taming Philippine Headhunters: a Study of Government and of Cultural Change in Northern Luzon (1934).